KatsuteDev/OneMTA/README.md

 - Tests are most reliable around rush hour.
 - Tests may not work during overnight hours.
 - Tests may not work if the selected routes are out of service.
-- Tests may not work it the select stops are out of service.
+- Tests may not work it the selected stops are out of service.

 ### Running Tests Locally